Connecting 3-manifold triangulations with unimodal sequences of elementary moves: Preliminaries

-By virtue of being a \emph{special} spine, it turns out that $P$ determines the corresponding triangulation $\mathcal{T}$ uniquely (see \cite{Matveev2007} for a proof of this).
-With this in mind, we finish this section by formally describing what it means for a spine to be special.
-As an intermediate step, a spine $P$ is \textbf{simple} if every point in $P$ is of one of the following three types: \begin{itemize} \item A point in $P$ is \textbf{non-singular} if it has a neighbourhood in $P$ homeomorphic to a disc, as illustrated in Figure \ref{subfig:nonSingular} (otherwise, the point is \textbf{singular}). \item A singular point is a \textbf{triple point} if it has a neighbourhood homeomorphic to three half-discs branching out from a common diameter, as illustrated in Figure \ref{subfig:triplePoint}. \item A singular point is a \textbf{vertex} if it has a neighbourhood homeomorphic to the butterfly shown in Figure \ref{fig:tetButterfly}.
-An alternative drawing of the butterfly is shown in Figure \ref{subfig:vertexPoint}. \end{itemize}
+\begin{definition} A \textbf{simple polyhedron} is a finite CW-complex $P$ such that each point $x$ in $P$ is of one of the following three types: \begin{description}[font=\bfseries\itshape] \item[Non-singular point.]
+Such a point $x$ has a neighbourhood in $P$ homeomorphic to a disc, as shown in Figure~\ref{subfig:nonSingular}. \item[Triple point.]
+Such a point $x$ has a neighbourhood in $P$ homeomorphic to three half-discs branching out from a common diameter passing through $x$, as shown in Figure~\ref{subfig:triplePoint}. \item[Vertex.]
+Such a point $x$ has a neighbourhood homeomorphic to a butterfly, with $x$ lying at the central vertex of this butterfly, as shown in Figure~\ref{subfig:vertexPoint}. \end{description} The triple points and vertices are collectively called \textbf{singular points} of $P$; the union of all the singular points, denoted $S_P$, is called the \textbf{singular graph} of $P$.
+We write $P^{(0)}$ for the union of all vertices, $P^{(1)}$ for the union of all triple points, and $P^{(2)}$ for the union of all non-singular points.
+We refer to the components of $P^{(1)}$ as \textbf{edges}, and the components of $P^{(2)}$ as \textbf{faces}. \end{definition}

-For a simple spine $P$, observe that: the set of all triple points is a collection of disjoint 1-dimensional components (either open intervals or closed loops), and the set of all non-singular points is a collection of disjoint 2-dimensional components.
-For $P$ to be a \textbf{special spine}, we require that: the components of triple points are all open intervals (we call each such component an \textbf{edge}), and the components of non-singular points are all open 2-cells (i.e., homeomorphic to an open disc).
-Given a special spine $P$, the vertices and edges of $P$ together form a 4-regular graph $S_P$ called the \textbf{singular graph} of $P$.